MicrosoftDocs/cloud-adoption-framework/docs/governance/journeys/complex-enterprise/identity-baseline-evolution.md

 This business risk can be expanded into a few technical risks:

-1. Legacy authentication might not be available in the cloud, limiting deployment of some applications.
+- Legacy authentication might not be available in the cloud, limiting deployment of some applications.
-2. The current third-party multi-factor authentication solution might not be available in the cloud, limiting deployment of some applications.
+- The current third-party multi-factor authentication solution might not be available in the cloud, limiting deployment of some applications.
-3. Retooling or moving either could create outages and add costs.
+- Retooling or moving could create outages or add costs.
-4. The speed and stability of the VPN might impede migration.
+- The speed and stability of the VPN might impede migration.
-5. Traffic entering the cloud could cause security issues in other parts of the global network.
+- Traffic entering the cloud could cause security issues in other parts of the global network.

 ## Incremental improvement of the policy statements

 The following changes to policy will help remediate the new risks and guide implementation.

-1. The chosen cloud provider must offer a means of authenticating via legacy methods.
+- The chosen cloud provider must offer a means of authenticating via legacy methods.
-2. The chosen cloud provider must offer a means of authentication with the current third-party multi-factor authentication solution.
+- The chosen cloud provider must offer a means of authentication with the current third-party multi-factor authentication solution.
-3. A high-speed private connection should be established between the cloud provider and the company’s telco provider, connecting the cloud provider to the global network of datacenters.
+- A high-speed private connection should be established between the cloud provider and the company’s telco provider, connecting the cloud provider to the global network of datacenters.
-4. Until sufficient security requirements are established, no inbound public traffic may access company assets hosted in the cloud.
+- Until sufficient security requirements are established, no inbound public traffic may access company assets hosted in the cloud.
 All ports are blocked from any source outside of the global WAN.

 ## Incremental improvement of the best practices